Koenkk/zigbee2mqtt.io/docs/devices/PTM_215Z.md

 3. press top right (B0) and bottom left (A1) at the same time
 4. press top left (A0)
 Note: Please make sure the module is positioned the right way up.

+## Home Assistant
+The user, vandalon, over at the Home Assistant community forum has made a nice Automation Blueprint that works well with this device: https://community.home-assistant.io/t/zigbee2mqtt-enocean-ptm-215z-friends-of-hue-switch/429770
+It adds functionality like `held_#` which is nice to use to for example increase or decrease the brightness of a light.

 <!-- Notes END: Do not edit below this line -->